bandsight/vic/README.md

 - ✅ **Structured job details** – captures metadata from the listing, opens each job detail view for descriptions, requirements, application instructions, contact info, and an inferred band level snippet.
+- ✅ **Static viewer** – `index.html` now loads `jobs_output.json` directly so
+  the GitHub Pages site always shows the latest scrape (or the placeholder JSON committed in this repo until the first automated run).

 ## Setup
 1. Install the dependencies and browsers: